tayganr/purviewlab/modules/module15.md

 As you've learned in the [Lineage Module](../modules/module06.md), Microsoft Purview can show us how data moves through various systems; this is referred to as data lineage and part of the lifecycle of any piece of data in an organization.

-Lineage extraction is a complicated process because there are many ways data may be moved and transformed thoughout its lifecycle.
+Lineage extraction is a complicated process because there are many ways data may be moved and transformed throughout its lifecycle.
 Lineage information can either be extracted by Purview during the scanning process (when supported), or lineage information can be pushed to Purview via the Apache Atlas REST API.

 In this module, we'll implement the Azure SQL Database Lineage Extraction functionality.